alwinruby/CV/README.md

 # Alwin Solanky

 Former gatekeeper turned poacher, with a 15 year background in Business Analysis, QA and testing.
 I was under the false impression it was better to destroy than create.
 Having seen the light I so want to start developing again.
-This is true passion of mine to reboot as junior developer, the seedling has taken root, just needs to be nurtured to become a mighty developer.
-My background in Science and Software Engineering has given me a great perspective on how to test and hence the need for great clean test-driven code.
-More than five years experience in Agile, from setting up agile as a greenfield project to acting as Scrum Master
+This is a true passion of mine to reboot as junior developer, the seedling has taken root, it just needs to be nurtured to become a mighty developer.
+My background in Science and Software Engineering has given me a great perspective on how to test and hence the need for clean, test-driven code.
+I have more than five years experience in Agile, from setting up agile as a greenfield project to acting as Scrum Master

 ## Skills